Pisces-Project/Pisces-Geometry/docs/source/reference/coordinates/dev.rst

 Adding Methods
 ++++++++++++++

-Coordinate systems in Pisces-Geometry are fully extensible Python classes.
+Coordinate systems in PyMetric are fully extensible Python classes.
 You are free to define any instance or class methods that help support your use case.
 This might include:

 - Utility functions for working with particular axes.
 - Projection or slicing routines.